 Monday, April 6, 2020 | 8:00 pm

-The ‘Black Atlantic’ package, which provides access to all six ‘Black Atlantic’ shows at Motorco, including performances by Sona Jobarteh, David Virelles, Cha Wa, Etienne Charles, Cimarrón, and Orchestre Les Mangelepa, and single tickets are now on sale. $10 Duke student tickets will go on sale TUESDAY, AUGUST 27 at 11 AM.
-Packages and single tickets can be purchased online, via phone at 919-684-4444, and in person at the Duke University Box Office, Monday through Friday, 11 AM to 6 PM.
+The ‘Black Atlantic’ package — which provides access to all five ‘Black Atlantic’ shows at Motorco, including performances by Natu Camara, David Virelles, Cha Wa, Etienne Charles, and Cimarrón — and single tickets, including $10 Duke student tickets, are now on sale.
+Packages and single tickets can be purchased online, via phone at 919-684-4444, and in person at the Duke University Box Office, Tuesday through Friday, 11 AM to 6 PM.

 For the majority of its time in West African musical history, the kora has been the exclusive purview of men.
 All of that changed with London-born Sona Jobarteh, a member of a highly respected griot family from The Gambia (and second cousin to Toumani Diabaté), who proved virtuosic in her proficiency with this sacrosanct lute-bridge-harp.
 Breaking the cycle while still honoring the legacy makes Jobarteh simultaneously revolutionary and traditionalist.
 Beyond the storytelling nature of her performances, her music has also appeared in more modern contexts, including the 2016 Roots mini-series.
 At Motorco Music Hall, Jobarteh kicks off Duke Performances’ third Black Atlantic festival, displaying her dexterity on her hallowed and complex instrument, and showing her command of contemporary Afropop sensibilities alongside more customary ones.